 Time Management: Managing one’s own time and the time of others.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-In 2016, there was an estimated number of 153,900 jobs in the United States for Sewing Machine Operator.
+In the United States, there were 153,900 jobs for Sewing Machine Operator in 2016.
 There is little to no growth in job opportunities for Sewing Machine Operator.
-There will be an estimated 12,300 positions for Sewing Machine Operator per year.
+The BLS estimates 12,300 yearly job openings in this field.

 The states with the most job growth for Sewing Machine Operator are Nevada, Alaska, and Wyoming.
 Watch out if you plan on working in New York, Pennsylvania, or Ohio.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Sewing Machine Operator

 The average yearly salary of a Sewing Machine Operator ranges between $19,040 and $37,880.